tarantool-php/benchmarks/README.md

-You may change default benchmark settings by defining the following environment variables (in parentheses the default values):
+You may change default benchmark settings by defining the following environment variables (in parentheses are the default values):

  * `TNT_BENCH_TARANTOOL_URI` *(`tcp://localhost:3301`)*
  * `TNT_BENCH_TEMPLATE` *(`default.php.tpl`)*